CSCE 236: Embedded Systems

 arithmetic, memory devices and hierarchies, assembly languages.

-textbooks.
-The third is listed here for reference.
+This course has a number of recommended textbooks.
+Most Readings are from the first two, the third is listed here for reference.
 The fourth is a

 good reference for general C programming, although there are also